SadekRahman/Project-Portfolio-1/README.md

 - We use Amatic Sc with a fall back of sans-serif throughout the webiste to mantain a level of consistency and allows the viewer to familiarise themselves further.

+## --Organisation Goals--
+* To show the user that Adoptadog is the place where one should look if thinking about adopting a dog.
+* To allow the user to support the organisation via donations
+* Increased donations allow the organisation to keep going and homing more dogs

+## Target Audeince

+* Users looking to adopt a dog
+* Users looking to donate to a dog adoption agaency

+## User goals

+* Adopt/ apply to adopt a dog
+* Donate to this organisation
+* Finding a companion